luicfrr/react-native-vision-camera-face-detector/README.md

 ## 🪲 Knowing Bugs

-There's a [bug](https://github.com/mrousavy/react-native-vision-camera/issues/3362) on Skia Frame Processor that may cause a Black Screen on some Android Devices.
+There are open issues ([here](https://github.com/mrousavy/react-native-vision-camera/issues/3362) and [here]()https://github.com/mrousavy/react-native-vision-camera/issues/3034) about a bug on Skia Frame Processor that may cause a Black Screen on some Android Devices.
 This bug can be easily fixed with [this trick](https://github.com/mrousavy/react-native-vision-camera/issues/3362#issuecomment-2624299305) but it makes Frame drawings to be in incorrect orientation.

 ## 💡 Usage